rogerbinns/apsw/doc/query.rst

 * The Python exposing the SQL is fully typed, giving full integration with your development and documentation tools.

-You can also have sections that are Python, which can provide top level docstrings, :code:`import`, and types.
+You can also have sections that are Python, which can provide a top level docstring, :code:`import`, and types.

 Example
 -------

+ADD rank, ratio of country population

 This example covers a database of cities.
 It shows segments from the SQL file and then the Python using that segment.
 The section is